A souvenir – “a thing that is kept as a reminder of a person, place or event”

 We have had many happy weeks with Mary and George Dawson at Holiday Property Bond Henllys Golf Course in Beaumaris.

-A PEN FROM INVERCARGILL – NEW ZEALAND
+A BALL POINT PEN FROM INVERCARGILL – NEW ZEALAND

 Ann and I had just finished a similar lecture tour in South Africa.
 In fact, it was on the escalator in Johannesburg Airport that I answered a phone call from New Zealand with an invitation to visit there for a similar tour!
 The visit would be funded by the pharmaceutical firm Janssen Cilag whose representative Angela would look after us for the first two weeks which she did very efficiently.